 If you don't want to shell out for an elaborate costume this Halloween, you can still have a winning look.
 In fact, these 30 Halloween makeup ideas just might give you the coolest look in town.

-You know you’re a fan, and you also know you have an old T-shirt, black eyeliner and red lip gloss at home.
+If you have an old T-shirt, black eyeliner and red lip gloss at home, you'll be good to go.
 This step-by-zombie-step tutorial is on my own blog, Honestly Jamie.

-A plaid shirt and some eyeliner is all you really need for this simple but festive scarecrow Halloween makeup.
+A plaid shirt and some eyeliner is really all you need for this simple yet festive scarecrow Halloween makeup.

 3. Black-and-white film character